Q: “Is this a Motorcycle Club?”

 Q: “Can women join too?”

-A: Women serve their communities, states, and nation the same as men, so they are definitely welcome.
+A: Women serve their communities, states, and nation the same as men, so they are definitely welcome as members.
+Females can also hold any officer position within their chapters.

 Q: “Can I join if I ride with my spouse but do not operate a motorcycle myself?”